csfguzman/Wikipedia/README.md

 ## Push Notifications
 * Based on favorites, users will recieve notifications of articles that are similar that they might like

+## History
+* When clicking onto an article it will be saved into the user's history
+* The user will be able to delete their history

+## Text to Speech
+* User may enable text to speech to listen to the artice instead of reading it themselves

 ## Sources
 - [Connecting Firebase to Android App](https://firebase.google.com/docs/android/setup?authuser=0#console)